-Bartlesville Radio » News » Tornado Damage in Bartlesville
+Bartlesville Radio » News » Tornado Damage in Bartlesville and Barnsdall - Schools Closed

 Bartlesville

-Tornado Damage in Bartlesville
+Tornado Damage in Bartlesville and Barnsdall - Schools Closed

 There have many numerous reports of damage from Barnsdall to northern Bartlesville after a confirmed tornado came through parts of north Tulsa, Osage and Washington Counties between 9:30-10:15 PM on Monday evening.